TotthongLertvanarin/TotthongLertvanarin/README.md

 Due to my non-technical nature, I hereby hope this compendium of knowledge can assist anyone who is interested in customer analytics and is looking to get a foot in the door as my explanations will stem from a non-technical point of view.
 I thus leave the coding to a more capable hand, while focusing on the 'why' the code is needed, rather than how it is executed.

-Chapter 1 Customer Data Plateform & Customer Single View
+Chapter 1 Customer Data Platform & Customer Single View

 Chapter 2 Customer Lifetime Value